tethysplatform/tethys/docs/tethys_sdk/tethys_cli.rst

 **Last Updated:** November 18, 2014

 The Tethys Command Line Interface (CLI) provides several commands that are used for managing Tethys Platform and Tethys apps.
-The :term:`Python virtual environment` must be activated to use the command line tools.
+The :term:`Python conda environment` must be activated to use the command line tools.
 This can be done using the following command:

 ::